Pretty Front Entry Decorating Ideas for Fall

 Chalkboard Pumpkin Planters

-Chalkboard pumpkins are popular front porch accessories, and we particularly love the updated take with this pretty planter.
+Chalkboard pumpkins are popular front-porch accessories, and we particularly love the updated take of transforming this decoration into a pretty pumpkin planter.
 Here's the secret: This isn't a pumpkin at all!
-Take the handle off a plastic candy bucket and cover with matte black chalkboard paint.
-Place a small pot of orange mums inside.
-The chalkboard note can change on a whim.
+Take the handle off a plastic candy bucket and cover it with matte black chalkboard paint.
+Place a small pot of orange mums inside the clever pumpkin decoration.
+Our favorite part?
+The welcoming chalkboard note can change on a whim.

 Wreath with Coffee-Filter Flowers

 Shhh!
-Dyed coffee filters are the secret ingredient behind this DIY front door wreath.
+Dyed coffee filters are the secret ingredient behind this DIY fall door wreath.
 Snag the stylish look by dip-dyeing paper coffee filters in bowls of diluted food coloring.
 Let the filters dry, then hot-glue them to a white grapevine wreath.
-Use just a dot of hot glue to start, press the center of the coffee filter onto the wreath, and crinkle and fold the edges to achieve the floral effect.
-A pretty polka-dot burlap ribbon serves as a "spot on" finishing touch.
+Use just a dot of hot glue to start, press the center of the coffee filter onto the DIY wreath, and crinkle and fold the edges to achieve the floral effect.
+A pretty polka-dot burlap ribbon serves as a "spot-on" finishing touch to this home entrance idea.

 Cozy Fall Mum Wreath

-Warm up your fall porch with an easy-to-make wreath.
-To make, press spider mums with 1-inch stems into a foam wreath.
-The blooms will last a few days, especially if you spritz them with water a few times.
-Finish the look by hanging with a plaid scarf.
+Warm up your fall porch decor with an easy-to-make wreath.
+To craft this outdoor fall display, press spider mums with 1-inch stems into a foam wreath.
+The bright blooms will last a few days, especially if you spritz them with water a few times.
+Finish off this chic home entrance by hanging your DIY wreath with a plaid scarf.

 Tiered Fall Display

-Using a wire-tiered plant stand on your porch saves display space and creates an easy home for smaller items.
-Fill with a variety of fall decorations, such as pumpkins, gourds, foliage, and fruit, using wooden bowls and vintage crocks to add interest.
+Using a tiered wire plant stand on your front porch saves display space and creates an easy home for smaller items.
+Fill the outdoor display with a variety of fall pumpkins, gourds, foliage, and fruit, using wooden bowls and vintage crocks to add interest.

 Glimmering Harvest Wreath